- Code ASIA3029

 - Course subject Asian Studies

-- engage the current territorial and political tension of Asia from a historical perspective;
+- Comprehend and articulate the current territorial and political tensions in Asia from a historical perspective;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.